 Cut your foliage into smaller sections:

+Sort into piles for easy bundling.
 Before adding greenery, attach your paddle wire firmly to the wreath frame with several tight wraps.
 Keep the wire connected to the paddle — you’ll use it as you go.

+Tip: Every few minutes, hold up your wreath to check balance and fullness.
+You can always tuck more stems under the wire or trim pieces sticking out too far.
 When you reach the beginning again, gently lift the first bundle and tuck the final bundle underneath before wiring it in.

 To finish: